 Q: What you're describing sounds lovely, but how do you know it's not just another nice story generated by your (very physical) brain?

 A: Here's what to do when this question arises.
-Ask yourself: okay, it could be, but why do I have this suspicion in the first place?
+Ask yourself: sure, it could be, but why do I have this suspicion in the first place?
 Why am I not worried that it's a trick of the Flying Spaghetti Monster?
-If you carefully recall the sense in which neither explanation is "more likely," then you may begin to sense how such questions merely serve to distract you from getting to the bottom of things yourself.
+If you carefully recall the sense in which neither explanation is "more likely," then you may begin to sense how such questions are baseless, and merely serve to distract you from getting to the bottom of things yourself.

 We are not advocating solipsism, the idea that you, personally, are the only conscious being.
 The "you" whose dream it is is not your everyday self.

 By trying to imagine what such infallible self-validation might be like, you are assuming that it falls into the category of experience—which is, after all, the only thing you as an (apparently) individual being can imagine.
 And as we know, any experience—no matter how convincing—is indeed fallible.
 So no matter how hard you try to imagine it, you will end up concluding that it couldn't possibly be infallible.

 As it turns out, it is not "like" anything—in any sense that you can imagine.
 That is what makes it famously impossible to communicate.
 And yes, I know this is not a satisfying answer.